siddhartha-s/ipd/lectures/lec14/README.md

 ### Implementation

-The goal of the heap in Dijkstra’s algorithm is to keep vertices ordered by distance, so we need a heap that stores pairs of each vertex with its best known distance, and orders them by the distance.
+The goal of the heap in Dijkstra’s algorithm is to keep vertices ordered by distance, so we need a heap that stores pairs of each key with its best known distance, and orders them by the distance.
 The interface for a best-known distance heap appears in `src/Distance_heap.h`, and the implementation appears in `src/Distance_heap.cpp`.
 Note that each is